The Woodland Gardens will be open again on Saturday 27th April 2019 during the flowering season, closing early June.

 The Jubilee Garden is a four acre section of planting within the Woodland Gardens.

 Originally laid out around 1854 by the 3rd Marquess of Lansdowne.
 Maintaining this family tradition, the new addition to the Rhododendron Walks has involved a 12-year labour of love for the present Marquis, who started planting in the wood that is known as ‘The Jubilee Garden’ in 2006.
-The Woodland Gardens will be open April 2019 during the flowering season.
+The Woodland Gardens will be open from Saturday 27th April 2019 during the flowering season, closing early June.

 The perfect walk, with ‘man’s best friend’ over two miles of winding paths intersecting the valleys.

 Complimentary parking located outside the Woodland Gardens and well-behaved dogs on leads are welcome.
 Bowood welcomes people with disabilities and offers half price admissions for visitors with disabilities and their carers/assistants.
-The Woodland Gardens will be open April 2019 during the flowering season.
+The Woodland Gardens will be open from Saturday 27th April 2019 during the flowering season, closing early June.

 How exciting, another spring beckons!
 By the law of averages by late April the Woodland Garden will be coming out of is winter slumber, throwing off its overcoat and bursting into life.
 It's going to be another amazing year.
 The flower buds are prolific.
 These are such precious moments.
 This thirty acre woodland garden has such a short season.
 It's like a sprinter all stops out for just six weeks and then it's over the finishing line.
 Don't miss it, we only have so many springs in each lifetime!Charlie Lansdowne